openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   `deviceId` - Device Id
     *   Sensor Id.
-Example 5A4C35FT (Note: Verisure ID, found in the Verisure App)
+Example 5A4C35FT (Note: Verisure ID, found in the Verisure App or on the sensor itself)

 #### Channels